milesccoleman/making-and-using-sound/README.md

 # Using Our Hosted Sound in An Onclick Event
-4. Add ```?raw=true``` to the end of your sound url copy that whole url then add the url to the following bit of code (replace the URL already in the code with your own)
+4. Add ```?raw=true``` to the end of your sound url copy that whole url then add the url to the following bit of code (replace the URL already in the code with your own) embed the code onto your own website, and enjoy a user feedback sound of your own creation!

 ```<body>
     <script>